bp74/StageXL_Samples/example/basic/texture_atlas/doc/Readme.md

 ![New Project](dart_new_project.png "New Project")

 Since we don't want to build a complicated HTML5 application, please choose the "Uber Simple Web Application" template.
-If you are interessted in more advanced web development you may take a look at the other project templates later.
+If you are interested  in more advanced web development you may take a look at the other project templates later.
 Enter a project name and the directory where the project should be created.

 The "uber simple" project doesn't do much right out of the box.
 This is good because we don't get distracted by stuff we don't need.
 The "File" view in Dart Editor shows your project - please open the "web" folder and find the "index.html" file.
 Right click on "index.html" and select "Run in Dartium".
 A browser will open automatically and you will see your first Dart application - awesome!